4marnath/N-Body-Gravity-Simulation/README.md

 come too close, they won't collide but instead will pass through each other.
 Also keep in mind that spawning too many particles may cause some serious CPU load.

-You need to have installed Python 3.9 or later along with Numpy and Pygame libraries to run the file.
+You need to have installed Python 3.9 or later along with Numpy and Pygame libraries to run the Python file.

 This program is open for modifications but you should give proper credit if you're gonna upload or share it.